-- LGV (Lymphogranuloma venereum): is a systemic disease caused by a type of Chlamydia infection.
-It is mostly seen in gay men who have unprotected anal sex (bareback), multiple sexual partners especially in saunas, sex clubs, sex parties and fisting without gloves.
+A systemic disease caused by a type of Chlamydia infection.
+It is mostly seen in gay men who have unprotected anal sex (bareback).
+Multiple sexual partners especially in saunas, sex clubs, sex parties and fisting without gloves.
 Symptoms can take from a week to several weeks to appear.
 The initial symptoms are usually blood or pus coming from the rectum, painful inflammation of the rectum (proctitis), a feeling that you have to go to the toilet (tenesmus), and eventually it can lead to ulceration and or abscesses.
 It can enter the bloodstream and cause a systemic illness with fever.
 It is easily treated with a course of antibiotics, especially early on.
 Left untreated it becomes much more serious and can cause lasting damage to the rectum.
 It is possible to get LGV in the penis too.

 MSM specific STI screen

 Due to the different risks and different areas exposed through MSM sex.
 I offer a screen tailored to MSM community which includes: